votingworks/electionguard-kotlin-multiplatform/README.md

 ## Incompatibilities with ElectionGuard 1.0

-- EKM does not use JSON for serialization.
-Instead, it uses [Protocol Buffers](https://en.wikipedia.org/wiki/Protocol_Buffers), a binary format that takes roughly half the space of JSON for the same information.
-EKM includes `.proto` files for all the relevant data formats, which could be adopted by other implementations, making it easier for future ElectionGuard implementations to have compatible data serialization.

 - EKM uses an optimized encoding of an encrypted ElGamal counter, proposed by [Pereira](https://perso.uclouvain.be/olivier.pereira/).
 Where
   ElectionGuard 1.0 defines $\mathrm{Encrypt}(g^a, r, m) = \left(g^r, g^{ar}g^m\right)$,
   EKM instead defines $\mathrm{Encrypt}(g^a, r, m) = \left(g^r, g^{a(r + m)}\right)$.